 Michigan’s Upper Peninsula is home to some great sites you aren’t likely to find anywhere else in the state.
 Copper Peak in Ironwood Michigan is just one example of these great sites.
 But, to see how impressive it is, you really need to make the drive to Michigan’s Gogebic County yourself.

-The Copper Peak ski flying hill in Ironwood, MI is pretty awesome.
+The Copper Peak ski flying hill in Ironwood Michigan is pretty awesome.
 The structure towers 241 feet above the crest of the hill on which it stands.
-It’s marketed as “The Eiffel Tower of the North” and honestly that’s not too far off.
+If you like big attractions, Copper Peak is one you won’t want to miss.